Southwest Airlines Co. LUV

 Primary demands

-- Elect Elliott's slate of ten independent director nominees to refresh the Board
+- Seat Elliott's slate of ten independent director nominees to refresh the Board

-- Form a new board-level committee to conduct a comprehensive business review and drive transformational change
+- Form a new board-level committee with a mandate for a comprehensive business review and transformational change

-- Reject the company's unilateral, incumbent-led board refreshment process
+- Reject the Company's unilateral, incumbent-led board refreshment process as illegitimate

-- Provide shareholders a direct say via a special meeting if engagement fails
+- Provide shareholders a direct say via a special meeting if genuine engagement fails

 KPIs cited